Online RN-to-DNP Programs 2025

 Clinical Experience

-The American Association of Colleges of Nursing (AACN) requires at least 1,000 hours of clinical experience in a DNP program.
-These hours can be split between practicums, residency, and project hours to make up the total.
-Consider how to best divide these hours.
+The American Association of Colleges of Nursing (AACN) requires a minimum of 1,000 clinical hours in a DNP program.
+These can be divided across practicums, residencies, and project work.
+Plan your hour distribution strategically.

 Accreditation